rob83uk/Noughts-and-Crosses/README.md

 # Noughts and Crosses

-This mini-app was built using DOM manipulation.
+This mini-app was built using DOM manipulation during a coding bootcamp with Northcoders.